boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

 4. Create a dashboard with this same data source and publish it.

 5. Custom attribute based dashboard rendering.
-The dashboard opens in designer mode, then click on preview options for custom attribute based dashboard rendering.
+The dashboard opens in designer mode, then you can click on preview options to see the dashboard rendering based on custom attribute database values.

    ![image](https://github.com/boldbi/samples/assets/91586758/38d066bd-cf3b-4ad9-b07c-cfb2c9ecfadf)

    ![image](https://github.com/boldbi/samples/assets/91586758/c7d3421b-d27c-4791-b59b-043347bb3890)

  ## Important notes